Introduction

 Step 10: Possible outcomes of the viva voce examination

 The Board of Examiners will agree a recommended outcome following your viva examination.
-The list of potential outcomes of the examination are set out fully in both QA7 Section 17 and Regulation 16 but in summary, the examiners can recommend to:
+The list of potential outcomes of the examination are set out fully in both QA7 Section 17 and Regulation 16 but in summary, the examiners can recommend the following outcomes:

 Communication of the recommendation